SEO operations

 3. Propose coordinated experiments with shared success metrics.

-4. Report outcomes to both channel owners in one weekly summary.
+4. Report outcomes to both channel owners in one summary.

 Shared KPIs for acquisition workflows